RamavarshiniN/KalviAI/README.md

 # Kalvi AI — Human-Like School Assistant

 A role-aware AI assistant for students, parents, teachers, and school principals.
-Users chat naturally; Kalvi AI detects intent, enforces role-based permissions in code, calls mock school APIs, and responds in a persona matched to the user's role — via text or voice, in English, Hindi, Tamil, or Telugu.
+Users chat naturally; Kalvi AI detects intent, enforces role-based permissions in code, calls mock school APIs, and responds in a persona matched to the user's role — via text or voice, in any of 11 languages.

 ## Live Demo
 - **Frontend (Chat UI):** https://frontend-brown-eight-99.vercel.app/